ddeneau/Class-Projects/README.md

 # Class Projects
 Python, SQL, & JavaScript, projects.
 Organized by language.
 Topics include data engineering, web development, and data science.
 The repository is organized by class and primary programming langauge.
 Each folder has assignments, labs, and a final project, depending on the class.
-The files are a mix of different things.
-Jupyter notebooks, expo projects, indivdual scripts, and CSV/Excel files.
+The files are naturally a mix of different formats; Jupyter notebooks, expo projects, indivdual scripts, and CSV/Excel files.

 Most of the work was done individually, with most final projects done in teams.
 Proper credit is given in all final reports.